PHILADELPHIA, PA., 1915, June 23

 mechanical reproduction rights.
 He declares that selling music rolls has some advantage over composing for

-The reference to "Garden of Dreams" is a confused conflation of two song titles by Johann C. Schmid,
+the fickle public.
+[The reference to "Garden of Dreams" is a confused conflation of two song titles by Johann C.

 The affairs of the company are under the direction of a live force.
 C. Schoen Johnson, president of the company,